Meet The Team

 The Educator: When educators reach a transcendent stage of our Race-Conscious Pyramid (see below), they realize that race intersects with other identity categories: gender, class, ability, age, religion, immigration status, language, body type, and sexual orientation.
 Race-consciousness is the ability to create an inclusive learning environment that generates a sense of belonging for everyone in the classroom.
 To become a race-conscious pedagogue, the educator must allow for a new style of critical teaching that democratizes the class by moving away from regulating and managing voices but instead allows students to share what they have learned about the world from their unique experiences combined with assigned texts.
 This teaching style utilizes foundational tenets of Critical Race Theory, with particular attention given to the intersection of race and the teacher's particular subject.
 The educator accomplishes this by acknowledging and valuing the cultural differences of every student.
 The educator recognizes there is no middle ground between racism and antiracism.
 Moreover, the educator realizes there is no neutral disposition regarding classism, sexism, ableism, homophobia, and religious bigotry.
 A race-conscious pedagogue does not grow comfortable with the school system as it disproportionately disciplines Black and non-Black students of color or stands intolerant of same-sex and same-loving individuals; nor does the educator become satisfied with the development of under-resourced low-income White students, being as every aspect of student performance and school culture can advance closer to perfection.

-Race-conscious curriculum writing consultation
+CURRICULUM WRITING - Race-conscious and Inclusive curriculum writing consultation

-Diversity Audits and Climate Studies
+RESEARCH STUDIES - Diversity Audits and Climate Studies

-Advancing Diversity Professional Development Professional Development
+TRAINING / PROFESSIONAL DEVELOPMENT - Advancing Diversity Literacy Professional Development

-Race-conscious research internships for high school and college students, and for interested educators
+INTERNSHIPS - Race-conscious research internships for high school and college students, and for interested educators

 To help educators obtain a state of race-consciousness by providing quantitative and qualitative resources for self-study